Heetoprime/Revit-wall-divider/README.md

 created before this addin was loaded for some reason.
 Also included a bit of modelline code also by Jeremy, which I used to debug my code.

 First time making an addin!
 Was fun but frustrating at times.
+(Images of dog and cat not included, you can replace those with anything)
+If someone wants to know where to put these files I can put that here in the readme too.